eeditiones/e-editiones-website/posts/tei-publisher-9.md

 ![IIIF presentation manifest viewer](/img/publisher-9-iiif.png)

-The manifest viewer provided by TEI Publisher components is based on the excellent [tify](https://tify.rocks/) project and integrates it into Publisher's chain of events.
+The manifest viewer provided by TEI Publisher components is based on the excellent [tify](https://tify.rocks/) project and is integrated into Publisher's chain of events.
 This way, text and image view communicate to each other, which means that if you navigate to the next page/image in either of the two, the other reacts accordingly.

 # Client-side URL routing